elinscott-talks/group_meeting_march_2025/slides.typ

 #pause
 - "an open standard for describing how to run command line tools and connect them to create workflows" #pause
-- separate `runners` are required to execute the workflows; a CWL workflow only contains the logic of the workflows #pause
+- a CWL workflow only contains the logic of the workflows: separate `runners` are required to execute the workflows #pause
 - introduced in 2014; version 1.2 released in 2020 #pause
 - mostly used by bioinformatics community